-A fully balanced fibre feed based on alfalfa with high specification ingredients to promote gut health.
+This is a nutritionally balanced fibre feed based on alfalfa with high specification ingredients to promote gut health.
 Healthy Tummy contains ADM Protexin In-Feed Formula which supplies prebiotics and yeast to maintain gut health.
-A high specification of vitamins and minerals, including B vitamins plus additional magnesium and calcium are included.
+A high specification of vitamins and minerals, including B vitamins, plus additional magnesium and calcium are included.
 A tasty herbal blend aids palatability whilst a light rapeseed oil coating has been included for slow-release energy and coat shine.

-- Feed your horse little and often: choose high-fibre, non-heating feeds.
+- Feed your horse little and often: choose conditioning feeds high in fibre and non-heating.

-- Ensure hay or haylage is of good quality – sweet-smelling, free from dust/mould spores.
+- Ensure hay or haylage is of good quality – sweet-smelling, free from dust or mould spores.

-- Try to allow your horse ad-lib access to a forage source such as hay or haylage, especially when stabled.
+- Try to allow your horse ad-lib access to a forage source such as hay, haylage or a Dengie forage replacer especially when stabled.

 - Feed your horse a yeast culture to encourage efficient fibre digestion in the hind gut.